borislavvv00/EightQueens/README.md

 Simple solution to eight queens problem.

 At the beginning are enter the X and Y coordinates of the first queen then the program prints\
-chess board where are placed eight queen, so that no two queens threaten each other.
+chess board where are placed eight queens, so that no two queens threaten each other.

 Here is an example :